-Sonnet 13: ‘O!
-That you were yourself; but, love, you are’ is a fourteen-line sonnet that follows the format traditionally associated with William Shakespeare.
+Sonnet 13 is a fourteen-line sonnet that follows the format traditionally associated with William Shakespeare.
 It is made up of three quatrains, or sets of four lines, and one concluding couplet or set of two rhyming lines.
 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG and it is written in iambic pentameter.
 This means that each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.

 As is common in Shakespeare’s poems, the last two lines are a rhyming pair, known as a couplet.
 They often bring with them a turn or volta in the poem.
 They’re sometimes used to answer a question posed in the previous twelve lines, shift the perspective, or even change speakers.

 While speaking more broadly on procreation, this sonnet, in particular, is part of what is known as the “Fair Youth” sequence.
 Through this series of works Shakespeare’s speaker declares his affection for a young man.
 At points, the speaker urges the young man to make a life for himself, including a wife and child.
 At others, the young man betrays, or is at a great distance from, the speaker.

 The poem begins with the speaker addressing a listener, who in the larger canon of Shakespeare’s works is known as the “Fair Youth”.
 Shakespeare’s speaker tells the young man that matter how beautiful he is, his life is still going to end.
 There is an answer to this though.
 If the youth can acquire a wife and have children then his form will live on in another.